BestTimesToVisit.com Logo

 Liseberg Luna Park After Dark

 Experience the thrill of Liseberg amusement park at night!
 The rides are even more exhilarating under the lights, and the atmosphere is electric.
-Insider tip: Enjoy the park's unique Halloween events in October for a spooky twist.
+Insider tip: visit on a weekday for shorter lines and grab a famous Liseberg waffle for a sweet treat.

 Haga's Charming Wooden Houses and Fika